 Timely filing requirements are determined by the self-funded customer as well as the provider-contracted timely filing provisions.
-You must file the claim within the timely filing limits or we may deny it.
+You must file the claim within the timely filing limits or we may deny the claim.
 If you dispute a claim that was denied due to timely filing, you must submit proof that you filed the claim within the timely filing limits.
-Timely filing limits vary based on your contract and/ or the self-funded benefit plan.
+Timely filing limits vary based on your contract and/or the self-funded benefit plan.

-Our processes are basically the same.
+Our processes are similar to UnitedHealthcare.
 As a TPA, we work to customize the health care needs of the customer.
 Differences are in the types of services selected as part of the administration, the level of benefits at which covered services are processed and the services covered.
 Examples of services available include medical and dental claim administration, flexible spending account (FSA), pharmacy benefit manager (PBM), stop loss carriers, vision plans, care management, case management, utilization management and disease management.

 We use the American National Standards Institute (ANSI) denial codes and definitions.

 We have a dedicated customer service line.
 UnitedHealthcare cannot transfer these calls.